What to do in Paternoster

 Explore the beaches

 The coastal beach is the main attraction of the town with its turquoise blue water, lurking many tourists to Paternoster all year round.
-As much as it’s the hub for fisherman, it’s the peaceful beach that makes the town so serene.
+As much as it’s the hub for fishermen, it’s the peaceful beach that makes the town so serene.
 Take a walk along the shores and enjoy the attractive natural scenery of the ocean.

 Lunch at Timeless Restaurant

-In the main bustling street where strings of restaurants are packed with visitors is Timeless Restaurant nestled between decor stores.
+Restaurants are full in the main bustling street where Timeless Restaurant is nestled between decor stores.
 The relaxed eatery seemed still during the afternoon rush and it’s the perfect setting, overlooking the ocean.

 Visit the Cape Columbine Lighthouse